DanielHaring/TYPO3-Crystalis/Documentation/DeveloperCorner/Hooks/Index.rst

 Expected return value
 ~~~~~~~~~~~~~~~~~~~~~

-The value returned by your function must be of type array and basically should look like the *Registry* parameter.
+The value returned by your method must be of type array and basically should look like the *Registry* parameter.
+This
-This means you should provide the extension key to which the configurator belongs to as array key and the fully
+means you should provide the extension key to which the configurator belongs to as array key and the fully qualified
-qualified class name which is responsible for configuration as value.
+class name which is responsible for configuration as value.

 Of course, you are allowed to pass multiple pairs (key => value) at once.

 **Example:** ::

-    return array('cooluri' => \VENDOR\ExtKey\Configuration\UrlRewriting\CoolUriConfigurator::class);
+    return ['cooluri' => \VENDOR\ExtKey\Configuration\UrlRewriting\CoolUriConfigurator::class];

 **Important Notice:** The classes responsible for configuring URL rewriting are obligated to implement the Interface
 \\DanielHaring\\Crystalis\\Configuration\\UrlRewriting\\ConfiguratorInterface.
-If they don't, they simply will be ignored.
+If they don't, they're gonna be ignored.

 .. _dev-hooks-language-register-example: